 I was thrilled to finally have the opportunity to sit face to face with Tourism Toronto PR Pro Michelle Revuelta.
 I have been emailing Michelle back and forth over the past few years whenever I’m looking to showcase a unique Toronto story.
 We recently met in the flesh for the first time, a feast at Weslodge Saloon in the heart of King West Village.

 After a shake of the hands and big smiles I ran around the dining room to shoot the interior.
 By far one of the most unique spots in the city as far as restaurant design eye candy is concerned, Weslodge offers a taste of the Time of Yore.
 The space is filled with vintage portraits and and a love for taxidermy.
-Staff dress in chique saloon fashions featuring leather holster, denim apron and boots.
+Staff dress in chic saloon fashions featuring leather holster, denim apron and leather boots.
 The room seems to gravitate towards their iconic bartop where bison bust looms as handsome tenders mix up some of the cities most unique cocktails.

 Back at the table Michelle and I hummed and hawed over the menu.
 I ordered a glass of their gin and tonic (the most herbaceous I’ve ever encountered).
 We spent the next two hours nibbling ourselves silly while chatting about our mutual love for Toronto, it’s fantastic diversity and ever evolving cultural and culinary offerings.
 Highlights from the meal included dainty scotch egg, pine nut brittle adorned boston bibb, squash tater tots and seared arctic char.
 After dinner I was supremely bloated to high heaven and wobbled onto King Street in hopes that a handsome cowboy would ride me home into the heart of a crimson sunset.